marcinburo/HairCutBooking/README.md

 - move const into ENV (it might depends on env and also might change.. in that case the code itself should not be modified)
 - add tests to improve code reliability
 - cover more scenarios when calling API

+Please check TODOs in the code as there are olso some notes and tips for future development.